Sonia Orwell: Marriage to George Orwell

 Brownell first met George Orwell while working at Horizon, as Connolly was a friend of his from Eton College.
 After the death of his first wife Eileen Blair, Orwell became desperately lonely.
 Brownell met him again in 1946 and offered to help care for his adopted son, Richard Blair.
 This led to a brief affair and a proposal of marriage, which Brownell rejected.
 Orwell then went to the island of Jura, where he wrote Nineteen Eighty-Four.
-When she met him again in 1948, Orwell was dying from tuberculosis and she made visits to him in hospital.
+In the winter of 1946-7 she met him in London and gave him a bottle of brandy to take back to Jura.
+There he wrote her an invitation to visit the island, but she did not visit.
+She spent her time in Paris, socialising with the existentialists Jean-Paul Sartre, Simone de Beauvoir, Albert Camus and Maurice Merleau-Ponty.
+With Merleau-Ponty she engaged in a turbulent affair, which he broke up in late 1948.
+When she met Orwell again, he was dying from tuberculosis and she made visits to him in hospital.
 He proposed marriage to her again and this time she accepted.
-On 13 October 1949, they married, only three months before his death from tuberculosis.
+On 13 October 1949, they married.
+The wedding took place at Orwell's hospital bed in University College Hospital and afterwards the wedding celebration continued at The Ritz without the groom.
+Three months later Orwell was dead.